Using chemicals safely and effectively

 - keep accurate records

-- refer to the Agricultural chemical users' manual for information about using agricultural chemicals appropriately and effectively.
+- refer to the Agricultural chemical users' manual (PDF, 1.1 MB) for information about using agricultural chemicals appropriately and effectively.

 Minimising off-target spray drift